PupBrutus/BrutusTagSystem/README.md

 ## Interaction between TagButton and TagDisplay

-- **TagButton**: When a player interacts with a TagButton, it updates the activeUsers list and serializes this data into a JSON string.
-This JSON string is then read to all TagDisplay objects when it performs the CallUpdate() function triggering TagUpdate on the TagDisplay objects.
+- **TagButton**: When a player interacts with a TagButton, tagUpdate() updates the activeUsers DataList variable and serializes it into a JSON string so it can be shared between scripts and players.
+This JSON string is then read by TagDisplay objects after TagButton performs the CallUpdate() function triggering TagUpdate on the TagDisplay objects to display the latest.

-- **TagDisplay**: Upon receiving the TagUpdate(int), each TagDisplay object reaches out to the correct button in the TagButtons array by index (tagIndex-1) for the activeUserListJSON, deserializes the data into a data-list and updates the tags displayed above the player's head accordingly if the displayname of the current owner appears in the list.
+- **TagDisplay**: Recieves the a tagUpdate(tagIndex) from TagButton then reaches out to the correct button in the TagButtons array by index (tagIndex-1) for that button's activeUserListJSON, deserializes the data into a data-list and updates the tags displayed above a player's head accordingly if the displayname of the current owner appears in the list.

 ## Bugs/Troubleshooting